cobalt-e/harasho/README.md

 If you want to make your own game version (with modified database and such), it's recommended to create a fork or a new repository with the same structure and point to it from elichika (or your fork / version of it).

-Note that server-sided contents like gachas or exchanges is not included here.
+Note that server-sided contents like gachas or exchanges is not included here.# repository